emostar/express-graceful-exit/README.md

 $ npm install express-graceful-exit
 ````

+## Compatibility

+v0.X.X versions are backwards API compatible, with the caveate that process exit is called in a `setTimeout` block from v0.2.0 forward, so the timing is slightly different between v0.1.0 to v0.2.x+.

 ## Usage

 The following two components must both be used to enable fully graceful exits.